fntelecomllc/studio/backend/README.md

 # DomainFlow Backend Services

 This directory contains the Go-based backend services for DomainFlow, built with the Gin framework.
-It features a robust, PostgreSQL-backed system for managing entities like Personas, Proxies, and Keyword Sets, and includes a new V2 stateful campaign engine for advanced domain generation, DNS validation, and HTTP/Keyword validation tasks.
-The system offers real-time communication via WebSockets and is designed for high-throughput, configurable domain intelligence operations.
+It features a robust, PostgreSQL-backed system with session-based authentication, managing entities like Personas, Proxies, and Keyword Sets, and includes a new V2 stateful campaign engine for advanced domain generation, DNS validation, and HTTP/Keyword validation tasks.
+The system offers real-time communication via WebSockets with session cookie authentication and is designed for high-throughput, configurable domain intelligence operations.

 ## Main Features